vignesh99/vignesh99.github.io/Projects.md

 My research interests span over VLSI Design, Image Processing, Optimization and Wireless Communication.
 Some of my prior work related to them are listed below

 ### Optimal synthesis of fixed-point FIR filters
 As a part of my summer internship at _Texas Instruments_ I worked on designing FIR (Finite Impulse Response) filter coefficients to reduce power consumption.
 Given the bandwidth and ripple specifications, the problem was formulated as a MILP (**Mixed-Integer Linear Programming**) problem, where optimization was done over the gain (continuous) and filter coefficients (fixed-point/integer).
 By reducing the number of bits in the filter-coefficient representation the number of partial products of the multiplier reduces, thus reducing the hardware expense.
 I also designed a heuristic multi-pass MILP (optimization is performed over several passes) which is faster but less optimal compared to the MILP approach.
+The slides from the talk can be found [here](https://drive.google.com/file/d/1KmIV042MtBcKLTNqkHNfUv1x97a4MTur/view?usp=sharing)

 <hr style="border:2px solid gray">